Big Oil wants a lot from Trump. It has an ally in Doug Burgum, the president's Interior pick

 Other executives have ties to Burgum

-Hamm is not the only oil executive or lobbyist who has cultivated ties with Burgum, emails and office schedules show.
-Ryan Berger, a lobbyist for Occidental Petroleum, emailed Burgum's staff last year seeking a meeting for Occidental CEO Vicki Hollub after Burgum moderated a panel she participated in at an oil industry conference.
+Hamm is not the only oil executive or lobbyist who has cultivated ties with Burgum.
+Ryan Berger, a lobbyist for Occidental Petroleum, emailed Burgum’s staff last year seeking a meeting for Occidental CEO Vicki Hollub.

-Burgum turned down an invitation to address an American Petroleum Institute convention in Washington, the records show, but agreed to speak at a private dinner for the American Exploration and Production Council in 2023, which drew top executives from Conoco Phillips, Devon Energy, Hilcorp and others.

-When Burgum was a leading contender last year to be Trump's vice presidential pick, he co-hosted a banquet at the governor's mansion with the North Dakota Petroleum Council that drew fracking industry heavy hitters, lobbyists and executives.
-Burgum, Hamm and Chris Wright, the CEO of Liberty Energy who is now Trump's pick for energy secretary, addressed attendees as they dined on beef, walleye cakes and bourbon caramel-topped cobbler.

-On Inauguration Day, Burgum declined an invitation to attend a party at the posh Hay-Adams Hotel that was hosted by Hamm and a number of petroleum trade associations and oil companies.
+On Inauguration Day, Burgum declined an invitation to attend a party at the posh Hay-Adams Hotel that was hosted by Hamm and several petroleum trade associations and oil companies.

-Burgum’s presence may not have been missed.
-Many of those executives and lobbyists, who will have business before the Interior Department, can reach him.
+Many of those executives and lobbyists, who will have business before the Interior Department, already know how to reach him.

 Fatal Bay Shore fire ...
 No survivors in D.C. plane crash ...
 Luxury shopping at Belmont Park Village ...
 What's up on Long Island